hasibmlp/shopify-webhook-sender/README.md

-# Shopify Webhook Replay Toolkit
+# Shopify Webhook Sender

-A versatile CLI and library to replay Shopify webhooks using live order data, shaped precisely against a reference payload.
+A versatile CLI and library to send Shopify webhooks using live order data, shaped precisely against a reference payload.

 ## Features

-- **High-Fidelity Replay**: Fetches live order data from the Shopify Admin REST API.
+- **High-Fidelity Sending**: Fetches live data from the Shopify Admin REST API.
 - **Precise Shaping**: Deeply projects the live data onto the exact structure of a reference `example.json` file.
 - **GraphQL Enrichment**: Intelligently enriches the data by fetching `current_shipping_price_set` via the GraphQL API if required by the reference file, ensuring maximum accuracy.
-- **Secure Signing**: Correctly computes the `X-Shopify-Hmac-Sha256` signature for the replayed webhook.
+- **Secure Signing**: Correctly computes the `X-Shopify-Hmac-Sha26` signature for the sent webhook.
 - **Flexible Usage**: Can be used as a standalone CLI or imported as a library into other Node.js projects.

 ## Usage as a CLI